Choosing a Colour Scheme to Fit Your Website

 2.)
 An accent colour (Call to action buttons etc.)

 To find a good accent colour you can visit Paletton and type in your main HEX colour value and click “Add Complimentary” – this will give you a few good ideas of what colour to choose for your accent colour.
-If you are not 100% happy with the colour selection automatically generated, you can play around with the settings at the top of the page.

 Different shades of your selected colours with the addition of multiple light greys is a great way of completing your colour scheme.